By ruigsantos / Shutterstock.com

 You often can save money in a divorce by going through mediation to resolve disputes with a spouse.
 Mediation can eliminate the delays and risks that often come with litigation, says Jeffrey J. Kash, an attorney based in Pennsylvania.

 Mediators don’t make decisions.
 Instead, they help you and your partner figure out what is for the best.
-Alexis Moore, a California attorney, says mediation can be an “amazing tool” for saving money.
+Alexis Moore, a California attorney and author, says mediation can be an “amazing tool” for saving money.

 4. Explore do-it-yourself divorces